In this article, we will discuss the most critical HTTP Status Codes to improve technical SEO.

 503

 This HTTP status code equates to service unavailable.
-Basically, the server is unable to handle the request for any number of reasons such as a server overload, maintenance, or a temporary outage.
+Basically, the server cannot handle the request for any number of reasons, such as server overload, maintenance, or a temporary outage.
 It informs the search engine to try again later as the situation is not permanent.
 This is recommended for times when you are going to perform site maintenance.

 How Can I Fix Status Errors?